Ultimaker/Meta/code_conventions.md

 Implementation (C/C++)
 ----
 All implementations should be in .cpp files.
-An exception is template functions, which must be implemented in the header file.
+An exception are template functions, which must be implemented in the header file.

 Sometimes including the implementation in the header file can make it easier for the compiler to inline functions.